-Scania is a steering group member of SLSD, a multi-stakeholder network with the aim to accelerate implementation of Agenda 2030 internationally .
+Scania participates in Swedish Leadership on Sustainable Development (SLSD), a multi-stakeholder network with the aim to accelerate implementation of Agenda 2030 in developing countries.
 The network is set up as an arena for partnership between companies, government authorities and other organisations for development and up-scaling of solutions.
 The members of this network share knowledge and carry out joint projects to promote sustainable development and reduce poverty.
-In addition to climate and environmental issues, focal topics in 2018 included promoting the decent work agenda, financing for sustainable development and tackling corruption.

 In 2020, SLSD agreed on a new joint commitment with focus on climate transformation and making transition just in line with agenda 2030.
 Scania has engaged in sub-projects, among others within the field of raw materials transparency.

 Global Deal – Together for decent work and inclusive growth